MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2s-account.md

 Creating a Surface Hub device account (also known as a Room mailbox) allows Surface Hub 2S to receive, approve, or decline meeting requests and join meetings.
 Configure the device account during Out-of-Box Experience (OOBE) setup.
 If needed, you can change it later (without going through OOBE setup).

-## Create account using Microsoft 365 Admin center
+You can create the account from  Microsoft 365 Admin center in combination with Windows PowerShell:

+- **Create account via Admin center**.
 To meet minimum requirements, you can configure everything you need for the account directly from the [Microsoft 365 admin center](https://admin.microsoft.com/AdminPortal).
 Some features like sharing whiteboards directly from the whiteboard app require using PowerShell to configure ActiveSync; see [Enable ActiveSync if use of email app is required] (enable-activesync-if-use-of-email-app-is-required) on this page.

-## Create account using PowerShell
+- **Create account via PowerShell**.
 You can use PowerShell scripts to facilitate creation of multiple device accounts and quickly configure specific features including:

 - Calendar processing for every Surface Hub device account.
 - Custom auto replies to scheduling requests.